 So let’s start with…

 As seen from the other side of the valley, the village of Khonoma is surrounded by a thick canopy of a natural green

-As a part of the Green Village Project, all the roofs were painted green few years ago, but now the paint has slowly peeled off giving all roofs a rustic and a more traditional appearance
+As a part of the Green Village Project, all the roofs were painted green a few years ago, but now the paint has slowly peeled off giving all roofs a rustic and a more traditional appearance

 The Morung (or the traditional community house) photo at Khonoma Village.
 Acting as an educational institution, a Morung is where young boys and girls would gain their first few lessons of cultural & traditional knowledge through folk music, dance, folk tales and oral traditions.
-During the time of war, they were also used as used as guard-houses
+During the time of war, they were also used as guard-houses

 Some rare artefacts that are now restored in the Morung in Khonoma